jdecaron/c19coalition/_posts/2020-07-08-c19-coalition-volunteer-highlight-tracy-chen.md

 ***When you think about our mission, what motivates you to continue volunteering?***

 I started volunteering late March or so where I helped with the helpdesk by answering calls and sometimes emails.
 I remember in April, there were so many calls.
 But it was also an opportunity for me to see the effects of COVID.
-There was actually an indivdual who called and we emailed back and forth for a while so that I could provide them additional resources.
-They thanked me, which felt great.
+There was actually an individual who called and we emailed back and forth for a while so that I could provide them additional resources.
+They thanked me.
+It felt great.